-Mr Coconut has just returned from meeting with our coconut growers over in Sumatra, Indonesia – it was an exciting journey on a small, 12-seater plane then a boat ride through crocodile-filled waters to reach the beautiful plantation of coconut trees. 🌴 🌴 🌴
+Mr Coconut has just returned from meeting with our coconut growers over in Indonesia – it was an exciting journey on a small, 12-seater plane then a boat ride through crocodile-filled waters to reach the beautiful land of coconut trees. ? ? ?

 Locals from all around the area bring their coconuts to be weighed and purchased, they literally grow EVERYWHERE, and don’t require any fertilisers or sprays so are 100% organic.

-He was also pleased to learn that they have an equal gender hiring policy on the plantation, which has a split of 50% male and female workers.
-The plantation takes good care of their team, covering all their medical expenses and subsidising their grocery bills.
+He was also pleased to learn that they have an equal gender hiring policy at the processing factory, which has a split of 50% male and female workers.
+They take good care of their team, covering all their medical expenses and subsidising their grocery bills.
 He was amazed by how smiley and friendly everyone was!
 They all thought it was hilarious that his nickname was ‘Mr Coconut’ and wanted t-shirts like his.
 They’re very skilled at getting the coconuts down, and use a long bamboo pole with a knife on the end.

 They use coconuts for everything, the husks are turned into fuel for fires, the houses are built with coconut fronds and fibres, they drink the young coconut water every day and use the inside flesh for cream, or dried out into chips.
 Coconut is literally a zero-waste product.